quangnvo/pca-plot/README.md

 This application is designed to simplify the process of generating Principal Component Analysis (PCA) plots, scree plot, and loadings table.

+The application can be used as:
+- a standalone tool
+OR
-The application can be used as a standalone tool or as a plugin within the Micromix (http://micromix.helmholtz-hiri.de/).
+- a plugin within the Micromix (http://micromix.helmholtz-hiri.de/).

 Detailed instructions for installation and independent operation can be found in the section below.

 When integrated into Micromix, the application operates within an `<iframe>` tag.
 It retrieves a `config` number from the Micromix URL, which it then uses to access the Micromix MongoDB.
 The data corresponding to the `config` number is fetched and loaded into the application for further use.

-## Content
+## Contents

 - [Features](features.md)
 - [Infrastructure](infrastructure.md)